 Pass it on!
 Now that you know how, share it with others.
 Here are ideas to get you started.

-- Demonstrate how to make a simple robot.
+- Design a working exhibit on how to build a simple robot

 - Build a robot to pick up trash.

 - Lead a LEGO® robot building or programming workshop

 - younger kids